Black Rapids Tours FAQ

 What outdoor gear should I bring?

 No glacier tours will require crampons, ice axes, or other technical ice climbing gear.
 I will provide ice cleats when beneficial.
 All glacier tours will only require simple hiking or snowshoeing.
-In the winter, if I have been able to scout a particular glacier I can guarantee whether you will see an ice cave because ice caves don’t melt very much from late October into the spring.
+In the winter, if I have been able to scout a particular glacier I can guarantee whether you will see an ice cave there because ice caves don’t melt very much from late October into the spring.
 Castner, Canwell, & Black Rapids Glacier have all had ice caves of varying impressiveness every winter for the past several years.
 However, in the summer ice caves can change rapidly as they melt and many ice caves become inaccessible due to danger from falling rock & ice or because of water flowing through the cave, so generally I cannot offer ice cave tours May through September.
-But ice caves are neat to look at from outside in the summer even if you can’t go inside.
+But ice caves are neat to look at from outside in the summer even if you can’t enter.